 Many people define Karma this way:

-The idea that we have energetic debts that we create with our behavior here on earth that we need to work off with good deeds and what not in order to stop the cycle of reincarnation.
+The idea that we have energetic debts that we create with our behavior here on earth that we need to work off with good deeds in order to stop the cycle of reincarnation

-Rather than thinking of Karma as some independent force in the universe meting out justice, I tend to look at Karma as the energetic trail we leave behind us which is neither good nor bad, simply cause and effect.
-Our actions, however big or small, will contributes to the global energy as a whole.
+Rather than thinking of Karma as some independent force in the universe meting out justice, I tend to look at Karma as the energetic trail we leave behind us which is a sort of cause and effect.
+Our actions and their consequences, however big or small, will contributes to the global energy as a whole.

 Think about the societal structures we have in place today: cultures, religions, social systems, governments and so many other things are responsible for what we think and believe as well as how we act.
 But people in the past are the ones who created these things, and so these systems are reflections of them and their beliefs.
 It’s this never ending cycle of influence and feedback.

 You might think of this feedback loop as “Karma.”

-When souls incarnate here, they forget what they really are, and that forgetting is what gets them stuck in “karma.”
-The forgetting is what allows you to sort of be programmed by society, and until you figure out how to unprogram yourself, you’re sort of at the mercy of this subconscious programming that’s driving your thoughts, beliefs, behavior and actions.
+When souls incarnate here, they forget what they really are, and that forgetting is what enables them to get stuck in “karma.”
+The forgetting is what allows you to be programmed by your family and society, and until you figure out how to unprogram yourself, you’re at the mercy of this subconscious programming that’s driving your thoughts, beliefs, behavior and actions.
 You believe what everyone has told you that you should believe and you want what everyone has told you that you should want and you behave and perceive the world through a lens of fear and shame-based patterns of behavioral coping mechanisms you developed as a child to try to stay safe.

-As you overcome that programming and begin to shed fear-based beliefs, heal underlying traumas, reintegrate hidden aspects of yourself, return to love, etc., you ‘get rid of karma,’ because you’re no longer holding onto negative beliefs and heavy energy that you absorbed when you incarnated here on earth.
+As you overcome that programming and begin to shed fear-based beliefs, heal underlying traumas, reintegrate hidden aspects of yourself, return to love, etc., you “get rid of karma” because you’re no longer holding onto negative beliefs and heavy energy that you absorbed when you incarnated here on earth.
 In that sense, Karma still isn’t a universal justice system.
 It’s just spiritual evolution.